Shizen/pvtExtMgr/README.md

 Pre-Release checklist

+- Refactoring to use progress bar
+  - forcing async

 - Verify that updates still work with all the refactoring, and that the user is notified when an extension is updated (sanity check)
+  - No
 - Double check that npm modules actually do track versions by tags :/.

 # pvtExtMgr (Private Extension Manager)